smol-ai/ainews-web-2025/src/content/issues/25-08-04-qwen-image.md

 date: '2025-08-04T05:44:39.731046Z'
 description: >-
-  **Alibaba** surprised with the release of **Qwen-Image**, a **20B MMDiT** model excelling at bilingual text rendering and image editing, with open weights and detailed transparency including synthetic data usage. **Google DeepMind** launched **Gemini 2.5 Deep Think** to Ultra subscribers, showing significant reasoning improvements and benchmark gains close to **OpenAI's o3 Pro**.
-ByteDance's **SeedProver** achieved record scores on math benchmarks, surpassing DeepMind's **AlphaGeometry2**, while OpenAI is developing a "universal verifier" for math and coding.
-Competitive reasoning benchmarks and game arenas by Google and Kaggle highlight a meta-shift in reasoning model efficiency, with models like **Grok 4** leading instruction-following benchmarks.
-Other open-weight models gaining momentum include **GLM-4.5**, **XBai o4**, and **Tencent Hunyuan**. *"Reasoning models represent a compute-equivalent gain on the order of 10×,"* per community analysis.
+  **Alibaba** surprised with the release of **Qwen-Image**, a **20B MMDiT** model excelling at bilingual text rendering and graphic poster creation, with open weights and demos available. **Google DeepMind** launched **Gemini 2.5 Deep Think** to Ultra subscribers, showing significant reasoning improvements and benchmark gains (+11.2% AIME, +13.2% HLE, +13.4% LiveCodeBench) rivaling **OpenAI's o3 Pro**.
+ByteDance's **SeedProver** achieved state-of-the-art math theorem proving results, surpassing DeepMind's AlphaGeometry2.
+OpenAI is developing a "universal verifier" for math and coding gains transfer.
+  Competitive reasoning benchmarks and game arenas by Google and Kaggle highlight a meta-shift in reasoning model efficiency, comparable to the original Transformer leap.
+Other open-weight models gaining momentum include **GLM-4.5**, **XBai o4**, and **Tencent Hunyuan** with a focus on efficient training. *"Qwen is all you need."*
 companies:
   - alibaba
   - google-deepmind